 Another perk of inside sales is that it's a better fit for salespeople or teams functioning remotely:

 Outside sales reps spend almost half their time (45.4%) selling remotely — an 88.4% increase from 2014.
 They often sell at industry events, conferences, or speaking engagements.
 This type of sales position is a good fit for those who like to manage their own schedules and work independently.

 The activities and tools inside and outside sellers use are so similar (e.g., CRM, email, social media), there's really no more inside versus outside sales anymore.

 Small organizations (revenue <$50M) have the highest percentage of inside sales reps (47%).
-Interestingly, large companies are continually adding inside sales and expect to see the biggest increase with 4.9% more inside sales reps in 2018.
+Interestingly, large companies are continually adding inside sales and this trend is expected to continue.

 In 2017, inside sales made up 43.5% of professional salespeople.
-But that number is expected to grow by 4.59% in 2019, as it moves towards sales teams reaching a 50/50 balance of inside and outside sellers.
+It is anticipated that many sales teams will reach a 50/50 balance of inside and outside sellers.